Clofarabine (Evoltra ®)

 Clofarabine may cause the leukaemia cells to break down quickly.
 This releases uric acid (a waste product) into the blood.
 Too much uric acid can cause swelling and pain in the joints, which is called gout.
 Your doctor may give you tablets called allopurinol (Zyloric ®) to help prevent this.
 Drinking at least two litres of fluid a day will also help.
 You will have regular blood tests to check the uric acid levels.

 Changes to the lungs

-This treatment can cause changes to the lungs.
-Always tell your doctor if you develop wheezing, a cough, fever or feel breathless.
+Clofarabine can cause changes to the lungs.
+Always tell your doctor if you develop wheezing, a cough, a fever or if you feel breathless.
 You should also let them know if any existing breathing problems get worse.
 If necessary, they can arrange for you to have tests to check your lungs.

 Leaking from tiny blood vessels (capillary leak syndrome)

-Rarely, clofaribine can cause this.
+Rarely, clofarabine can cause this.
 It happens when fluid leaks from tiny blood vessels called capillaries.
 This can cause low blood pressure and make you unwell.

 The first symptoms may be similar to a head cold with a runny nose.
 Contact your doctor immediately if you feel faint or dizzy, feel sick and have diarrhoea, feel breathless, or have aching or swollen legs.

 After treatment with clofarabine, any blood and platelets you are given should first be treated with radiation.
 This lowers the risk of the donated blood cells reacting against your own.
 It won’t damage the blood or make you radioactive.

 Your doctor will record in your medical notes that you should only be given irradiated blood products.
 They’ll also give you a card to carry in case you’re treated at another hospital.
 Keep this card with you at all times and remind your hospital team that you need irradiated blood or platelets.